coenflour/bismillah-sukses/README.md

 	7. Launch:
 	•	Soft Launch: Conduct a soft launch by allowing a small group to test the site.
 	•	Official Launch: Promote the site on social media and K-Pop forums when the site is fully ready.

-	8. Maintenance and Updates:
-	•	Regular Content Updates: Continuously update news, schedules, and idol/group information.
-	•	Performance Monitoring: Track visitor statistics and make improvements as necessary.
-	•	Technical Updates: Regularly update platforms, plugins, and ensure the security systems are up to date.